phcreery/beepingpebble/README.md

 Configuration is stored at `~/.config/beepingpebble/`.
 See `.beepingpebble/config.toml` for configuration options.

 Applications are stored as desktop entry files in `~/.config/beepingpebble/apps/`.
 To add apps, simply create or copy desktop entry files.
-Note: see `icons` folder to list available icons
+Note: see `icons` folder to list available icons that are embedded in the binary.
+Any provided icons must be roughly 50x50 and 32 (4) or 8 (1) bit depth.

 ## Developing